rammygit/homegrown/src/md/static_site.md

+---
+PageTitle: What about my static site Generator
+Date: 10/09/2019
+Author: Ramkumar
+---
 ## Static Site - Hand made

 This is a quick hack to recreate what static site generator are doing in a highlevel.
 My take on this.
 Built using node.js.
 This is an opiniated in a good sense.
 Idea is get up and running within minutes and not to worry about the themes, look & feel and use html and less javascript get your blog site up.